Spatio-Temporal Consistent Soft Sensor Modeling and Monitoring of Thermal Power Plants based on Physical Knowledge: Introduction

-There are two main types of approaches to establish soft sensing models, namely, mechanism-based~\cite{Huang2013DynamicMA} and data-driven methods~\cite{10329481,9794453}.
-Mechanism-based methods, also called first-principle models, use physicochemical governing equations and dynamic differential equations to describe industrial processes.
-When the mechanism of the process is well understood or sufficient knowledge about the process is available, mechanism-based methods can work effectively.
-However, the complexity of large-scale industrial systems often makes these preconditions difficult to meet, limiting the applicability of the first principles.
-In contrast, data-driven methods, particularly deep learning (DL), have achieved significant success in chemical, biochemical, and metallurgical processes, as they do not require extensive prior knowledge~\cite{9329169}.
-Due to the strong local spatio-temporal features of long time-series data in industrial processes, convolutional neural networks (CNNs) are widely applied in soft sensors for local feature learning~\cite{8917648}.
-For example, a variable correlation analysis-based CNN is proposed for topological feature extraction~\cite{10458995,10926880}, as demonstrated in the hydrocracking process and the debutanizer column.
-A dynamic CNN strategy is designed to learn hierarchical local nonlinear dynamic features for soft sensor modeling~\cite{yuan2020dynamic}.
-Furthermore, a multiscale attention-based CNN is proposed in~\cite{10465636} to extract multi-scale local features from complex multi-coupled process data.
-However, the inability of CNNs to capture global features and the potential far topological structure of variables limits the prediction accuracy of models.
-Hence, other deep learning models, such as long short-term memory (LSTM)~\cite{9062588}, and transformers~\cite{9369997,10648819} are applied in soft sensor.
-In~\cite{9983531}, a novel multi-view spatial-temporal transformer network is proposed to learn complex spatial-temporal domain correlations and potential patterns from multiple views for accurate traffic-flow prediction.
-By incorporating an additional reconstruction constraint for the raw input data in each layer, a stacked enhanced auto-encoder is designed in~\cite{9057530} to learn features.
-However, the learned spatio-temporal features always assume spatio-temporal alignment, which ignores the time delays and coupling among variables, resulting in poor generalization.
+There are two main types of approaches to establish soft sensing models, namely, mechanism-based methods~\cite{Huang2013DynamicMA} and data-driven methods~\cite{10329481,9794453}.
+Mechanism-based methods, also called first-principle models, use physicochemical governing equations and dynamic differential equations to describe industrial processes~\cite{mukherjee2025development,van2025component}.
+It can model or monitor thermal power plants in an interpretable and reliable way.
+When we have sufficient knowledge about thermal power plants and the process, mechanism-based methods can work effectively, improving practitioners’ trust in the models.
+However, the complexity of thermal power plants often makes these preconditions difficult to meet, limiting the applicability of the first principles.
+In contrast, data-driven methods, particularly deep learning (DL), have achieved significant success in chemical, biochemical, and metallurgical processes, since they do not require extensive prior knowledge~\cite{8996997,9329169,10967531}.